BJP govt stalled UP's development, will be removed from power: Akhilesh | Politics

 ''Farmers are already troubled by inflation.
 We will provide free fertilisers to small farmers in the state.
 BJP people used to say they will ensure that people who wear slippers can fly in aeroplanes, but the BJP sold the aeroplanes and ships after coming to power.
 They are now selling even railway stations,'' Yadav said.

 Reiterating the party's promise of providing 300 units of electricity free, Yadav said ''Adityanath cannot take the name of power plants neither does he know how to operate smartphones and tablets.''
-Addressing youths, the former chief minister said that close to 11 lakh government posts are laying vacant which will be filled when his government comes to power.
+The former state chief minister said close to 11 lakh government posts are lying vacant which will be filled when his government comes to power.

-''We will open recruitment police for the youth after coming to power.
-If needed we will provide age relaxation to those candidates who turned overage due to the Covid pandemic,'' said Yadav, adding he would also appeal to the Army to recruit more youths from the state.
+''We will open police recruitment for youths after coming to power.
+If needed we will provide age relaxation to those candidates who turned overage due to the COVID pandemic,'' he said, adding he would also appeal to the Army to recruit more youths from the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)